 “I think the more tangible inspiration is seeing the people just like you and in the same places as you out here really grinding to make something happen,” he said.
 “I would say that’s the biggest inspiration.
 To see how all of us are balancing all these things and still coming back to the music because we love it so much.”

 “It’s like if you’re travelling as a unit and someone’s straggling there’s always someone to pick them up and drag them along so everyone keeps going at the same pace — that’s a really inspiring thing for me,” he continued.

-In its essence, Video7 is innovative and sonically new because they don’t look to the past but the present.
+In its essence, Video7 is innovative because they don’t look to the past but the present.
 Genre-wise, yes, there are always artists to look back on and admire and attribute to some degree.
 But to look to those you create with on a daily basis and think, “They’re the reason I keep creating and testing and experimenting” — that’s some heavy stuff.